 During the fiscal year ended May 31, 2017, the University acquired additional 52,349 shares of stock of RCI from various selling stockholders of RCI.
 The additional shares are equivalent to 17.71% of the total outstanding shares of RCI.
-As of February 28, 2018 and May 31, 2017, the University already owns 97.43% of RCI's total outstanding shares.
+As of November 30, 2018, the University owns 97.43% of RCI's total outstanding shares.